-Aloe perfoliata f. variegata (Variegated Mitre Aloe) is a hardy clustering succulent forming groups of rosettes in small colonies.
-Leaves short, broad, fleshy and bluish-green in color, stripped in creamy yellow.
-The leaves, are arranged in rosettes up to 12 inches tall and up to 7 inches (18 cm) across.
-The leaf margins are armed with harmless, little white teeth.
+Aloe perfoliata f. variegata, also known as Aloe mitriformis f. variegata, is a hardy, clustering succulent forming groups of rosettes in small colonies.
+Leaves short, broad, fleshy, and bluish-green, stripped in creamy yellow.
+The leaves are arranged in rosettes up to 12 inches tall and up to 7 inches (18 cm) across.
+The leaf margins have little white, harmless teeth.
 The orange-red flowers appear on stalks, which vary from being rounded to being cone-shaped.
 Flowers in the summer months.

 How to Grow and Care